Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 .. figure:: ../images/image9.png

-The ivas_xfilter plug-in takes configuration file as one of the input properties, kernels- config.
+The vvas_xfilter plug-in takes configuration file as one of the input properties, kernels- config.
 This configuration file is in JSON format and contains information required by the kernel.
-During initialization, the ivas_xfilter parses the JSON file and performs the following tasks:
+During initialization, the vvas_xfilter parses the JSON file and performs the following tasks:

 * Finds the VVAS acceleration software library in the path and loads the shared library.

-* Understands the acceleration software library type and prepares the acceleration software library handle (IVASKernel) to be passed to the core APIs.
+* Understands the acceleration software library type and prepares the acceleration software library handle (VVASKernel) to be passed to the core APIs.

 Input and Output
 -------------------

-The ivas_xfilter accepts the buffers with the following color formats on input GstPad and output GstPad.
+The vvas_xfilter accepts the buffers with the following color formats on input GstPad and output GstPad.

 * GRAY8
 * NV12